 Outlines the desired “profile” or characteristics of a target product that is aimed at a particular disease or diseases.
 TPPs state intended use, target populations and other desired attributes of products, including safety and efficacy-related characteristics.
 (WHO: Global Observatory on Health R&D).

 Also see the definition of “Other Territories.”

-Promptly and diligently providing all necessary guidance, information, materials and assistance reasonably required by the [Licensee] to accomplish the activities that may be requested by the Agreement.
+Alternative One: Promptly and diligently providing all necessary guidance, information, materials and assistance reasonably required by the [Licensee] to accomplish the activities that may be requested by the Agreement.
 (Gilead HCV License Agreement with Indian Generic Manufacturers, §5.5).

 Also see the definition of “Manufacturing Consultation.”